Nikoheartttv/TheStanleyParableUltraDeluxe_Autosplitter/README.md

 ## Repo Contains

-Working Load Removal ASL - Requires UnityASL.bin to work (within /Components of LiveSplit folder)
+Load Removal - Requires UnityASL.bin to work (within /Components of LiveSplit folder)
-Incomplete Autosplitter - More research of game assembly code neeeded but some variables of interest noted
+Autosplitter - More research of game assembly code neeeded but some variables of interest noted

 ## Load Removal ASL

 Requires manual start and manual splits
-Looks at LoadingScene_UD_MASTER within Unity's Scene Manager and triggers isLoading to pause IGT IGT won't pause when came is closed for possible game resets for specific endings/interaction
+IGT also pauses when you pause in-game and game closes

-## Incomplete Autosplitter
+## Autosplitter

-Timer can start from main menu - needs revision - remove // if wanted
+Timer starts from main menu to starting game
-Timer can reset when reaching main menu - needs revision depending on run -- remove // if wanted Var classes to use/of interest designated, to look into further Make settings of all endings so user can choose which endings they want as to pair against their splits of choice
+Splits when returning back to starting point (with exception) IGT pauses when you pause in-game and game closes

 ## Resources